Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 <Alert type="info">

-Qovery supports only instance types having an x86_64 architecture.
+Qovery supports only instance types having an x86_64 or ARM architectures.

 </Alert>